Frequently Asked Questions

-What is the “Issue an Alert” button used for?
+What is the “Issue a Referral” button used for?

-Advisors can select the “Issue an Alert” button within Navigate to make a non-emergency referral to proactively connect undergraduate students to campus support services.
+Advisors can select the “Issue a Referral” button within Navigate to make a non-emergency referral to proactively connect undergraduate students to campus support services.

-What happens when I make a referral for a student by clicking on “Issue an Alert?”
+What happens when I make a referral for a student by clicking on “Issue a Referral?”

 Click here to see an overview of the alert process in the Navigate system.
-Every alert (referral) automatically sends an email to the student with relevant information about the office to which they were referred.
-Additionally, some alerts (referrals) open a case, which automatically notifies that office’s case manager.
+Every referral automatically sends an email to the student with relevant information about the office to which they were referred.
+Additionally, some referrals open a case, which automatically notifies that office’s case manager.

 Once the case manager is notified, that individual will reach out to the student to offer assistance.
 When the case manager closes the case, the advisor who initiated the referral will receive an email notification indicating the student has been taken care of.

 I have an employee who needs changes to their Navigate access, what should I do?